Quantumminded/WeatherApp-React/README.md

 # Simple Weather App

-This project is a simple weather app built using React and the OpenWeatherMap API.
+This project is a weather app built using React and the OpenWeatherMap API.
 The app allows users to search for the current weather conditions in any city around the world.

 ## Technologies Used